Welcome to today's edition of the Rush 24-7 podcast.

 Why are they not fighting?

-The first two answers I gave you, they've just become of Washington, and then and when that's it becomes a mindset, and that uh and then you become afraid of criticizing Obama because you'll be called a racist and so forth, and afraid of offending moderates, which is ridiculous because all these moderates and independents are now running to the Republican Party, and conservatism is the number one ideology by far in the country.
+And then you become afraid of criticizing Obama because you'll be called a racist and so forth and afraid of offending moderates, which is ridiculous because all these moderates and independents are now running to the Republican Party, and conservatism is the number one ideology by far in the country.

-There is a collective mindset among a lot of legislators, and I know this is true in state governments, and it has to be true in Washington, of an us against them mindset, meaning us in Congress versus them, the people.
+There is a collective mindset among a lot of legislators, I know this is true in state governments, and it has to be true in Washington, of an us against them mindset, meaning us in Congress versus them, the people.

-The prevailing opinion among a lot of the legislators, senators, and congressmen, is that the people who call are kooks.
+The prevailing opinion among a lot of the legislators, senators and congressmen, is that the people who call are kooks.

 The people who write letters are kooks.